 It is the policy of the Upper Grand District School Board to display flags with dignity and respect.
 This policy is aligned with and supports the principles and expectations of the Board’s policies for Safe Schools (503) and Equity and Inclusive Education (504).
 At all times, this policy shall be consistent with all UGDSB policies and the Ontario Human Rights Code.

 - 310 Display of Flags Policy Statement

 - 310-A Display of Flags Procedures Manual

 - 310-A Appendix A Flag Display Request (310-1)

-How are schools discussing the Pride flag and LGBTQ+ issues?
+How are schools discussing the Pride flag and 2SLGBTQIA+ issues?

 Each of our schools is committed to providing its students with a positive school climate.
 We know that when students feel safe and supported in a healthy school climate, they have greater success.
 Through board specific initiatives as well as the province’s Well-Being Strategy and Equity Action Plan we are committed to creating the healthy, positive spaces in schools that our students need.

 Many of our high schools and elementary schools have Gay Straight or Gender Sexuality Alliances (GSAs) and Equity clubs.
 These clubs are safe spaces for our students, staff, and allies of the Rainbow community to come together and discuss issues they may be facing and topics that matter to them.
 Our GSAs and Equity groups are places that our students feel comfortable being themselves and can take action in supporting the equity of all people.